Environmental Grants Programs

 • Kumbartcho Environment Centre | 18 March 2025 - 9:00 AM to 12:00 PM

-Refer to Grants application help and resources or email grants@moretonbay.qld.gov.au.
+Applications have closed.
+For further questions, refer to grants application help and resources or email grants@moretonbay.qld.gov.au.

 Voluntary conservation program grant

-Before starting an application read the Grant Guidelines and Terms and Conditions(PDF, 607KB).
+Before starting an application read the Grant Guidelines and Terms and Conditions(PDF, 337KB).

 What funding is available